groupdocs-comparison-cloud/GroupDocs.Comparison-Products/english/comparison/java/_index.md

     more_feature:
       # more_feature_loop
       - title: "Get Changes from Compared Documents"
-        content: "Using GroupDocs.Comparison Cloud API, you can compare documents and get the list of changes ‎between them.
-Following piece of code shows how you can retrieve difference between a source and ‎a target DOCX files and fetch their differences in a result.DOCX file using Java:‎"
+        content: "Using GroupDocs.Comparison Cloud API, you can compare documents and get the list of changes between them.
+Following piece of code shows how you can retrieve difference between a source and a target DOCX files and fetch their differences in a result.DOCX file using Java:"

       # more_feature_loop
       - title: "Get Changes from Compared Documents using Java"